History and About the Fort

 Nearby places of attraction

-Kolkata is a historical place and apart from Fort William Kolkata there are other places of interests that attract tourists from far and wide.
+Kolkata is a historical place and apart from Fort William Kolkata, there are other places of interest that attract tourists from far and wide.
 If you are planning to visit the fort then you may complete the other attractions in the vicinity.
-Vitoria Memorial– a palace of Queen Victoria, Eden gardens- the stadium of Kolkata, Howrah Bridge- one of the largest cantilever bridge, Princep Ghat- a park to stroll along the shore of river Hugli.
+Vitoria Memorial– a palace of Queen Victoria, Eden gardens- the stadium of Kolkata, Howrah Bridge- one of the largest cantilever bridges, Princep Ghat- a park to stroll along the shore of river Hugli.